farm/corda-docs/content/en/docs/corda-os/4.7/tut-two-party-contract.md

 transfer them or redeem them for cash.
 One way to enforce this behaviour would be by imposing the following constraints:

-* A transaction involving IOUs must consume zero inputs, and create one output of type `IOUState`
+* A transaction involving IOUs must consume zero inputs, and create one output of type `IOUState`.
-* The transaction should also include a `Create` command, indicating the transaction’s intent (more on commands shortly)
+* The transaction should also include a `Create` command, indicating the transaction’s intent (more on commands shortly).

 You might also want to impose some constraints on the properties of the issued `IOUState`:

-* Its value must be non-negative
+* Its value must be non-negative.
-* The lender and the borrower cannot be the same entity
+* The lender and the borrower cannot be the same entity.

 And finally, you'll want to impose constraints on who is required to sign the transaction:

-* The IOU’s lender must sign
+* The IOU’s lender must sign.
-* The IOU’s borrower must sign
+* The IOU’s borrower must sign.

 You can visualise this transaction as follows: